Beyza Kocatürk: Club career

 In the 2018–19 league season, she transferred to Ataşehir Belediyespor.

 By October 2019, she signed with Fatih Vatan Spor.
 Her team finished the 2020–21 Women's First League season as runner-up after losing to Beşiktaş J.K. in the final.

 In the 2021–22 Women'per League season, she transferred to ALG Spor.
 She enjoyed her team's league champion title.

 On 18 August 2022, she debuted in the 2022–23 UEFA Women's Champions League.

+In August 2023, Kocatürk moved to Ankara BB Fomget.
+In that season, she became runners-up, and she won the champions title in the 2024–25 season.

+In September 2025, she transferred to Yüksekova in Hakkari, which was promoted to the Super League in the 2025–26.

 International career

 Kocatürk debuted for the Turkey girls' U-17 team at the 2012 UEFA Women's Under-17 Championship qualification round match against Serbia.
 She took part at the 2012 UEFA Women's Under-17 Development Cup match against Azerbaijan.

 She played for the national women's U-19 team at the 2015 UEFA Women's Under-19 Championship qualification round match against Kazakhstan.
 She took part at the 2015 UEFA Women's Under-19 Championship qualification match against Italy.